 Carpet colors and vinyl patterns go in and out of style.
 Hardwood floors are classic.
 Unlike shag carpet, hardwood floors resist looking dated when decorating fashions change.

 Routine cleaning of hardwood flooring requires only a broom or dust mop, rather than an expensive vacuum.
 When a thorough washing is necessary, wood floors require only a barely-damp mop or a bottle of wood floor cleaner.
 Say goodbye to the expense and hassle of carpet cleaners or rug shampooing.

 Economical Hardwood Flooring

 Engineered hardwood flooring is less expensive than planks and less prone to warping.
-Engineered hardwood made of three to five layers of less expensive woods laminated together like plywood, with a veneer layer of attractive wood on top.
-Laminating layers together combats the warping that afflict plank floors when exposed to moisture.
+Engineered hardwood is made of three to five layers of less expensive woods laminated together like plywood, with a veneer layer of attractive wood on top.
+Laminating layers together with each lamination laid perpendicular to the previous stabilizes the overall movements of the wood panels when exposed to moisture variations that afflict plank floors.

 Engineered hardwood should not be confused with laminate flooring, which can give the look of hardwood at a fraction of the price.
 Laminate flooring is not as durable as a plank or engineered hardwood and can be more difficult to repair if damaged.
 However, those looking for a cost-effective way to get the look of hardwood on a budget may want to consider laminate flooring, too.